frederick0329/Citations-Count/README.md

 The main code used to crawl the number of citations is cloned from [scholar.py](https://github.com/ckreibich/scholar.py)

+Papers with -1 citations may due to the change of the title upon submission.

+Pull requests are welcome.

 Source of list of accepted papers:

 * [NIPS2016](https://nips.cc/Conferences/2016/AcceptedPapers)